-phpMyAdmin is the best web-based graphical tool for managing MySQL databases. phpMyAdmin is an easy to use and provides most of the option’s to work and manage your MySQL server.
-It also provides an easy way to setup database replication between multiple mysql hosts with easy step wizzard.
+phpMyAdmin is the best web-based graphical tool for managing MySQL databases. phpMyAdmin is easy to use and provides most of the option’s to work and manage your MySQL server.
+It also provides an easy way to set up database replication between multiple MySQL hosts with easy step wizard.

 This article will help you to install phpMyAdmin in Ubuntu systems using apt package manager.
-To install phpMyAdmin on CentOS, Redhat and Fedora refer this article.
+To install phpMyAdmin on CentOS, Redhat and Fedora refer below link.

 We assume you already have installed LAMP on your system.
 If you do not have installed, Use following command to install it.
 Below command will install Apache2, PHP5 and MySQL server in your Ubuntu, Debian and LinuxMint systems.

 $ sudo apt-get update $ sudo apt-get install apache2 php mysql-server